huyxdang/Emoji-Bench-Code/README.md

 Emoji-Bench is a benchmark for **unprompted self-detection** during derivation continuation in novel formal systems.

-**The question:** if a model is shown a partially completed derivation whose last visible step is wrong, and the only user instruction is to continue, will it notice — or blindly cascade?
+**The question:** Can a model catch and fix its own mistakes - without being prompted to look?

 Each row is a 3-turn interaction:
 1. **Turn 1 user:** rules for a procedurally generated formal system, an expression, and a required step format.
 2. **Turn 1 assistant (prefilled):** steps `1..Y`, where step `Y` is a deliberately injected error.
+The model is not told that its own prior turn contains an error.
 3. **Turn 2 user:** `Please continue.`

+`Please continue.` is the minimal message that keeps the task coherent — it names no error, asks for no review, and makes no reference to correctness.
+A truly empty turn-2 would just end the conversation.
+This is the condition that answers the headline question.

+A second prompt strength, `Please continue.
+Double-check any step you're unsure about.`, is included as a **prompted-review baseline** — it directly instructs the model to look.
+It is not a test of unprompted self-correction; it's the contrast that tells you how much headroom the nudge buys.
+In the matrix below, **L0 answers the question**; **L1 bounds the ceiling**.

 The model's continuation is scored against two stored targets — the correct terminal symbol and the terminal reached by blindly cascading from the bad step.
 These are always different by construction.